 # Slack App

-Integrate Slack with Currents to receive real-time Playwright test notifications and failure alerts directly in your team's channels.
+Integrate Slack with Currents to receive real-time test notifications and failure alerts directly in team channels.
 The Slack App helps engineering teams stay informed about test results without leaving their workflow.

 ## Use Cases

-* **Instant failure alerts**: Get notified immediately when Playwright tests fail, allowing your team to respond quickly before issues reach production.
+* **Instant failure alerts**: Notify teams immediately when tests fail so they can respond quickly before issues reach production.

 * **Flaky test detection**: Receive Slack alerts when tests exhibit flaky behavior, helping maintain test suite reliability.